 Under the Data Protection Act 1998 a Privacy Impact Assessment is a tool that organisations can use to achieve good practice when bringing in new or revised processing of personal data.

-Under GDPR a Data Protection Impact Assessment (DPIA) must be carried out when:
+Under UK GDPR a Data Protection Impact Assessment (DPIA) must be carried out when:

 using new technologies; and